davehigginson/themist/README.md

 # themist
-Integrate purchased website themes into a rails project
+Integrate purchased website themes into a Rails project